 Visit them and learn more at Womeninbalance.org .

-The Holistic Medical Association is another great non-profit dedicated to inclusive treatment using complementary and integrative medical practices.
+The Academy of Integrative Health and Medicine (formerly American Holistic Medical Assn.) is another great non-profit dedicated to inclusive treatment using complementary and integrative medical practices.
 I used to be a member of the affiliate organization “American Holistic Nurses Association”.
-Both organization focus on the whole individual and stress healing partnership between practitioner and consumer.
+The focus is on the whole individual and stresses healing partnership between practitioner and consumer.

-Like Women In Balance, they also have a practitioner finder to help you find a healing partner in your geographical area.
+Like Women In Balance, AIHM has a practitioner finder to help you find a healing partner in your geographical area.
 You can find practitioners in a multitude of areas in addition to women’s health.

-To give you an idea of the Association’s philosophy, here are their Vision and Mission Statements:
+To give you an idea of the Academy’s philosophy, here are their Vision and Mission Statements:

-For more information or to find a holistic medical practitioner, visit the Holistic Medical Website.
+For more information or to find a holistic medical practitioner, visit the AIHM Website.

 Dee Adams is a true menopause pioneer.
 16 years ago, she began drawing her cartoon character “Minnie Pauz” to offer humor and support for the menopause journey.
 Sign up to get her free newsletter and order her book of cartoons on her website at MinniePauz.com